KIA SORENTO BUYER'S GUIDE

 If you’ve crossed the bridge of SUV categorisation and you’re shopping in the right aisle - here’s the Sorento next to the Hyundai Santa Fe, Mazda CX-9 and Toyota Kluger, with X-TRAIL, Territory and Outlander in the discount bins out the front.
 The Sorento has some core strengths, flowing from a massive R&D injection at Hyundai-Kia during and since the GFC.
 Old Kia was definitely bad Kia - but new Kia: good Kia.
 Trust me on this.

 Just to put Kia in perspective - because I get a lot of ‘old Kia / bad kia’ brand reaction from ordinary Aussie car buyers - since the GFC, the Aussie car market is up about 10 per cent.
 But some of the older, traditionally trusted brands are blowing it.
 Toyota, Honda, Holden, Ford - they’re all bleeding with hefty double-digit drops in sales and loss of market share.

-But Kia sales have actually grown 72 per cent in the same time.
+But Kia sales have actually more than doubled in the same time.
 Hyundai and Mazda: also massively up.
 None of these brands have managed this by retaining Mandrake the friggin’ Magician to run the marketing team.
 They’ve done it by making the product better.
 As in: better than the competitors’ products.
 Better to drive, and better to own.
 It really is that simple.
 Seizing market share ex machina.
 It would be very difficult to drive a seven-seat Nissan X-TRAIL against a Sorento (for example) and conclude that the X-TRAIL is a better vehicle...

 KIA SORENTO PLATINUM -Vs- HYUNDAI SANTA FE HIGHLANDER